 I don't like most store-bought iced tea or iced tea mixes because they are too sweet (even the 'less sweet' ones are way too sweet), so my options are going out to a coffee shop and trying to explain to them what ratio of sweetened to un-sweetened iced tea I want to get the perfect amount of sweetness, or simply making my own.

 I choose to make my own.
 This way I have total control of the amount of sugar, the type of sugar, the type of tea I use, and what flavors I add.

 This mulberry iced tea has just the right amount of fruity flavor without being overpowering and has the most gorgeous color from the fresh mulberry syrup (get the recipe here: Mulberry Syrup).
 The syrup takes just a few minutes to make and will last for at least a month in the fridge if stored in covered glass jar.
 Mulberry syrup can be used to flavor iced tea, hot tea, or poured over pancakes.
-Try it over my farmer’s cheese pancakes!
+It is also the base for homemade mulberry ice cream.
+Or try it over my farmer's cheese pancakes!

 It's super easy to make iced tea at home, so we always have a jar or a pitcher of iced tea in the fridge during the summer.

 If you can't find fresh mulberries, or are not up for making syrup, you can make this iced tea using fresh blackberries or blueberries.
 You'll need about a cup of fresh berries to make 4 glasses of iced tea.
 This will give the iced tea the same intense berry color and lots of fresh flavor.